Waking up energised and refreshed helps you to feel good and get the most out of each day.

 If it has been longer than 20 or 30 minutes, get up again, go into a different room and do something relaxing such as read a magazine, meditate or listen to some gentle music.
 Try to avoid screens, loud noises and bright light as much as possible.

 This should help calm your mind and body, and put you back into the right headspace.
 Once you feel tired again, jump back into bed.

 Getting enough quality sleep each and every night will help you wake up refreshed and revitalised the next morning.

 If you are experiencing problems sleeping, you may wish to consider undertaking our free sleep assessment to better understand how to improve your restful state and overall health.

 The assessment only takes 60 seconds and asks you a series of simple questions designed to provide you with more information.
 It also conveniently sends the results to you via an email.

-Awaken at your best by taking our online sleep assessment now.
+Awaken at your best by taking our free sleep assessment now.

 ResMed is a global leader in sleep technology that has its origins right here in Australia.
 Our goal is to provide people with the means to awaken their best and enjoy healthier lives by promoting good sleep habits and creating awareness for sleep disorders such as sleep apnea.